 mTXCameraRecord.playBGMFromTime(0, mBGMDuration);

 // 3.
-Start shooting (`customVideoPath`: path of the shot video; `customPartFolder`: folder of the shot video; `customCoverPath`: path of the shot video cover)
+Start shooting (`customVideoPath`: The path of the video generated. `customPartFolder`: The folder of the video segments shot. `customCoverPath`: The path of the thumbnail.)

 int result = mTXCameraRecord.startRecord(customVideoPath, customPartFolder, customCoverPath);